cheuklau/trading-post-ops/README.md

 cd v2/terragrunt/dev/elk
 terragrunt apply --terragrunt-source-update
 ```
-Note: Apache logs from the frontend will be picked up by Filebeat and sent to Logstash which will send the even in JSON format to be stored in Elasticsearch.
-Kibana will read the events in Elasticsearch to create dashboards and queries.
+Note: Apache logs from the frontend will be picked up by Filebeat and sent to Logstash which parse the event and send it to Elasticsearch.
+Kibana will read the events in Elasticsearch to create dashboards and run user queries.

 ## Harness Setup